Appalachian League: History

-The original Appalachian League existed only for four seasons from 1911 to 1914 and was classified as a Class D circuit.
-All teams were independent with no Major League Baseball (MLB) affiliation.
-It consisted of the Asheville Moonshiners, Bristol Boosters, Cleveland Counts, Johnson City Soldiers, Knoxville Appalachians, and Morristown Jobbers in its inaugural season.
+The original Appalachian League existed for four seasons from 1911 to 1914 and was classified as a Class D circuit.
+All teams were independent with no Major League Baseball (MLB) affiliation in the era.
+The charter Appalachian League teams were the Asheville Moonshiners, Bristol Boosters, Cleveland Counts, Johnson City Soldiers, Knoxville Appalachians, and Morristown Jobbers, playing in the inaugural season.
 After a six-year absence, the league reorganized for five seasons from 1921 to 1925, and, as before, it consisted entirely of independent teams at the Class D level.
-Following an 11-year period of inactivity, the third iteration of the Class D Appalachian League ran from 1937 to 1955.
+Following an 11-year period of inactivity, the third iteration of the Class D Appalachian League played from 1937 to 1955.
 The league went dormant in 1956, but was revived in 1957.

-Along with a reorganization of Minor League Baseball in 1963, the Appalachian League was classified as a Rookie-level league.
+Along with a reorganization of Minor League Baseball in 1963, the Appalachian League reformed and was classified as a Rookie-level league.
 In its final years as an MLB-affiliated league, the Appalachian League was one of two "Rookie Advanced" minor leagues along with the Pioneer League.
 As such, it occupied the second-lowest rung in the minor league ladder.

 Although classified as a Rookie league, the level of play was slightly higher than that of the two "complex" Rookie leagues, the Gulf Coast League and Arizona League.
 Unlike the complex leagues, Appalachian League teams charged admission and sold concessions.
-It was almost exclusively the first fully professional league in which many players competed; most of the players had just been signed out of high school.
+It was almost exclusively the first fully professional league in which many players competed; most of the players had just been signed out of high school and were further along in their development than players in the "complex" leagues.
 It was a short-season league that competed from late June (when major league teams signed players whom they selected in the amateur draft) to early September.

 It continued to operate as a Rookie Advanced league through 2020, with the start of the 2020 season postponed due to the COVID-19 pandemic before ultimately being cancelled.
 Thus, 2019 was the Appalachian League's last season of operation within Minor League Baseball, with the Johnson City Cardinals winning the league championship.
 Entering the 2021 Major League Baseball season, MLB stated that 29 of its 30 teams had players who had played in the Appalachian League when it was part of Minor League Baseball, with a total of 139 such players on Opening Day rosters.

-In conjunction with a contraction of Minor League Baseball in 2021, the Appalachian League was converted to a collegiate summer baseball league designed for rising freshmen and sophomores.
+In conjunction with a contraction of Minor League Baseball in 2021, the Appalachian League was converted to an amateur collegiate summer baseball league designed for rising freshmen and sophomores.
 The reconfigured league become a part of Major League Baseball's Prospect Development Pipeline, a collaboration between MLB and USA Baseball.
-It is scheduled to play a 54-game regular season and continue to host an annual All-Star Game.
+It is scheduled to play a 48-game regular season and continue to host an annual All-Star Game.
 Each of the league's 10 cities will continue to host teams in the new configuration of the Appalachian League.